 Adequate utilities, access drive, drainage, and/or other necessary facilities are available or will not be necessary to serve the proposed use.
 Generally, the proposed solar development does not require access to utilities such as natural gas, water, or sanitary sewer.
-The routing of the electrical infrastructure required to connect to the Utility electric system is shown on the enclosed plans.
+The routing of the electrical infrastructure required to connect to the ComEd electric system is shown on the enclosed plans.
 The project will be required to maintain current drainage patterns with design considerations or stormwater management.

 - (5) Adequate measures have been or will be taken to provide ingress and egress so designed as to minimize traffic congestion in the public streets and roads; - The proposed access point will be designed and constructed as required by the County Highway and Road District Commissioner to minimize traffic impacts on public streets.
 During construction, impacts to roads will be minimal as oversize truck loads will be not necessary.
-During operation, the facility will generate very little traffic as there will only be several scheduled on-site maintenance related visits per year. - (6) That the special use shall in all other respects conform to the applicable regulations of the district in which it is located, except as such regulations may in each instance be modified by the County Board pursuant to the recommendations of the Zoning Board of Appeals. - Yes.
-The proposed special use shall conform to all applicable regulations of the district including Sections 25-4-8-2 and 25-5-4-9 of the Kane County, IL Code of Ordinances, as well as the Kane County 2040 Land Use Plan.
+During operation, the facility will generate very little traffic as there will only be several scheduled on-site maintenance related visits per year. - (6) That the special use shall in all other respects conform to the applicable regulations of the district in which it is located, except as such regulations may in each instance be modified by the County Board pursuant to the recommendations of the Zoning Board of Appeals.

+Yes.
+The proposed special use shall conform to all applicable regulations of the district including Section 25-4-8-2 and Section 25-5-4-9 of the Kane County, IL Code of Ordinances.

 On behalf of Lorang Solar, LLC we thank you in advance for your consideration of our request for approval.
-We look forward to review of our submittal at the Public Hearing with the Zoning Board of Appeals and County Board.
+We look forward to review of our submittal at the Public Hearing with the Planning and Zoning

+Board and the City Council.
 In the interim, please contact us with any questions regarding our submittal or if any additional information is required.